Bob Dylan World Tour 1966: Reception

+In November 2023, the American singer/songwriter Cat Power released Cat Power Sings Dylan: The 1966 Royal Albert Hall Concert, a cover album of Dylan's concert on May 17th 1966 in Manchester.
+The album was recorded live on November 5th 2022 at the Royal Albert Hall in London.

 Personality and equipment

 Now that Dylan had separated himself from his folk contemporaries, his personality had greatly changed.
 The James Dean look of a leather jacket and slacks was gone.
 Dylan's new style of dress consisted of a dark green hounds tooth suit consisting of a tight, double-breasted waist-coat with a matching pair drainpipe trousers, all laced with diamond flecked stripes.
-For footwear, he chose a new pair of handmade Chelsea Boots, which were famously associated with The Beatles, and better known as "Beatle boots".
+For footwear, he chose a new pair of handmade Chelsea Boots, which were famously associated with the Beatles, and better known as "Beatle boots".
 According to his primary photographer Barry Feinstein, Dylan picked up the custom tailored suit and boots from a shop on Carnaby Street in London.
 When he wasn't on stage performing, Dylan was rarely seen without his blue suede military jacket, and custom wayfarer-style sunglasses.

 Throughout the tour Dylan used during his acoustic sets his Gibson Nick Lucas Special.
 Upon his arrival in Melbourne, After Dylan's Nick Lucas Special was damaged and sent for repairs, he would borrow a guitar from a local luthier for his shows in Adelaide and Perth until he got back the repaired guitar just in time for the European leg of the tour.
 He also used the short lived Fender Kingman in his free time off stage.
-During the electric sets, he used a 1965 black Fender Telecaster with a maplecap neck, subsequently used by Robbie Robertson until the mid seventies, during concerts like Woodstock and The Isle of Wight Festival, before being stripped of its paint in 1970, and having a humbucker placed on it around 1971.
-Robertson owns this guitar up until today.
+During the electric sets, he used a 1965 black Fender Telecaster with a maplecap neck, subsequently used by Robbie Robertson until the mid seventies, during concerts like Woodstock and the Isle of Wight Festival, before being stripped of its paint in 1970, and having a humbucker placed on it around 1971.
+Robertson owned this guitar up until at least 2015.
 Robertson used an early sixties blonde Telecaster with rosewood fretboard and a Fender Showman.
 Rick Danko employed a mid-sixties sunburst Fender Jazz Bass and a Traynor amplifier.
 Garth Hudson played his Lowrey Lincolnwood SSO and a Leslie 45.
 Richard Manuel used the piano of the venue, and Mickey Jones played a Gretsch drumkit.